 Recurrent pain, limited ability to move the arm, and muscle weakness are the most common symptoms.

 If medical treatments are not satisfactory, rotator cuff repair surgery may be an effective treatment.
-Medical treatments for rotator cuff injury may include, but are not limited to, the following:
+Medical treatments for rotator cuff injury may include the following:

 An open repair may be performed if the rotator cuff injury can’t be repaired using arthroscopy.
-In some cases, a tendon graft and joint replacement may be needed.
+In some cases, a tendon graft or joint replacement may be needed.

 There may be other reasons for your healthcare provider to recommend rotator cuff repair.

-The joint pain may not be relieved by the surgery.
+The joint pain and weakness may not be relieved by the surgery.
 You may not recover full range of motion in the shoulder joint.

-Nerves or blood vessels in the area of surgery may be injured, resulting in weakness or numbness.
+Nerves or blood vessels in the area of surgery may be injured.
+This results in weakness or numbness.

 Rotator cuff repair may be done on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending upon your condition and your doctor’s practices.
+Procedures may vary depending on your condition and your healthcare provider’s practices.

 Rotator cuff repair may be done while you are asleep under general anesthesia, or while you are awake under local or regional anesthesia.
 If regional anesthesia is used, you will have no feeling in your shoulder.
-The type of anesthesia will depend upon the specific procedure being done.
-Your doctor will discuss this with you in advance.
+The type of anesthesia will depend on the specific procedure being done.
+Your healthcare provider will discuss this with you in advance.